 There are many children's books that you can read to the children in your preschool to teach them about separation anxiety, including:

-Help the children in your center overcome their separation anxiety
+Help the children at your program overcome their separation anxiety

 Separation anxiety affects every child differently.
-You can help the toddlers and preschoolers in your center feel secure after drop-off by giving them individual attention, helping them calm themselves, and comforting them with items and photos from home.
+You can help the toddlers and preschoolers at your program feel secure after drop-off by giving them individual attention, helping them calm themselves, and comforting them with items and photos from home.

 Remember to validate the children's feelings.
 Let them know that you understand how they feel and that it’s okay for them to be sad.
 Reassure them that they are safe and their parents will return for them.